HyperionGray/python-chrome-devtools-protocol/docs/develop.rst

 2. Run the generator.
 3. Verify the *generated* code.

-We focus on more effort on step 1, because if the generator is correct then the generated code is correct by definition.
+We focus most of the effort on step 1, because if the generator is correct then the generated code is correct by definition.
 The default ``make`` target runs all of these targets in order, serving as a quick way to verify the entire project.

 To make documentation (i.e. the docs you're reading right now) go into the ``docs/`` directory and run ``make html``.